OpenC3/cosmos-playwright/README.md

+# !Repo is archived and all playwright tests merged into the [main repo](https://github.com/OpenC3/cosmos/tree/main/playwright)

-# Testing OpenC3 with Playwright
+## Testing OpenC3 with Playwright

 NOTE: All commands are assumed to be executed from this (playwright) directory unless otherwise noted